sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

 This is an example of primitive obsession (for the sake of design, we typically consider the Java `String` class to be in effect a primitive, even though it is technically a class).
 We are modeling complex, unrelated data in one class directly with primitive datatypes.
 This means the `Building` class is more complicated than it needs to be.

-Instead, we can combine the primitives relevent to specific behaviors together:
+Instead, we can combine the primitives relevant to specific behaviors together:

 ```java
 public class Building {